 What You Should Know About Minimally Invasive Foot Surgery

-While traditional foot and ankle surgery procedures require wide exposure through large incisions, minimally invasive foot surgery can be performed through very small incisions, usually only 2-3 mm long, which causes minimal-to-no injury to the surrounding soft tissues and requires little-to-no stitching.
-Patient recovery is subsequently much shorter in comparison, with minimal pain, minimal scarring, and minimal time off, yet with equally effective deformity correction.
-These minimally invasive procedures can all be performed as outpatient, in-office, same-day procedures, which saves patients the additional expenses associated with facility (hospital/surgery center) and anesthesia fees.
+While traditional foot and ankle surgery procedures require wide exposure through large incisions, minimally invasive foot surgery can be performed through very small incisions, usually only 2-3 mm long, which causes minimal injury to the surrounding soft tissues and requires little-to-no stitching.
+Patient recovery is usually shorter in comparison, with less pain, minimal scarring, and reduced time off, yet with equally effective deformity correction.

 What Types of Deformities Can Be Addressed With Minimally Invasive Foot Surgery?